 AWood suggested we have thought of a number of nightmare scenarios, but we cannot write an ordinance for just one person, so we tried to write something that would address the kinds of events that we could allow.

-Jim reminded the floor we had the 3-year permit.
+JFletcher reminded the floor we had the 3-year permit.
 It was suggested we could shorten that.
 PRenaud said when the permit was granted, we would know the types of events were planned to be held.

-George brought up another option.
-Sherry said if it was part of the approved usage, it would be allowed, but if not, it would need to go before the board again.
+GRainier brought up another option.
+SFox said if it was part of the approved usage, it would be allowed, but if not, it would need to go before the board again.

-Michele suggested that she felt the numbers were low.
+MPerron suggested that she felt the numbers were low.

 Discussion about supporting Agricultural events – these are already supported under a different ordinance.
 PRenaud clarified ordinances governing agricultural activities.